jeffjy/jeffjy/README.md

 # About Me

-Hi there 👋, I'm Luodi.
-I'm currently a senior Computer Science and Mathematics student.
+Hi there 👋, I'm Jeff.
 I like to build things and toys that bring joy, are fun, and give others inspiration.

 📖 I am currently building fullstack applications for a 🧽 home services company based in NYC. <br>
 🐶 I like to build toys, tools, and apps that gives people joy and inspiration. <br>